Binance: 2020–2023

-In May 2021 it was reported that Binance was under investigation by both the Internal Revenue Service and the United States Department of Justice on allegations of money laundering and tax offenses.
+In May 2021, it was reported that Binance was under investigation by both the Internal Revenue Service and the United States Department of Justice on allegations of money laundering and tax offenses.
 In February 2022, Binance took a $200 million stake in Forbes.

-In March 2022, amidst the 2022 Russian invasion of Ukraine, Binance's CEO Changpeng Zhao, refused to ban users from Russia, citing "financial freedom".
+It's unclear if this investment was ever completed.
+In May 2022, Forbes Global Media Holdings halted plans to go public via a merger with Magnum Opus Acquisition Ltd, a Hong Kong-based special-purpose acquisition company.
+Zhao said the plan had "changed a little bit, but I believe that's still in discussions."
+In February 2023, Zhao tweeted his disappointment that Forbes "continues to write baseless articles" about Binance.
+In March 2022, amidst the 2022 Russian invasion of Ukraine, Zhao refused to ban users from Russia, citing "financial freedom".
 Binance later softened the tone of their opposition but not their policy, and also pointed to their donation of $10 million for humanitarian needs in Ukraine.

-In April 2022, Reuters reported that, in 2021, Binance shared information with Rosfinmonitoring about funds raised by jailed Russian opposition leader Alexei Navalny's network.
+Over 2022, Reuters released several investigative reports on Binance.
+In January, Reuters documented multiple instances where Binance had withheld information from government investigators and business partners and had ignored warnings from their own compliance teams regarding money laundering risks and poor know your customer compliance.
+Binance disputed the accuracy of this report.
+In June, Reuters found that Binance had acted as a conduit for the laundering of at least $2.35 billion from hacks, $780 million dollars laundered from the Russian darknet market Hydra, and €800 million from investment scams.
+The report also found that Binance had been used by the Lazarus Group to launder funds stolen by North Korea to support its weapons program.
+Binance dispute these findings.
+In April, Reuters reported that, in 2021, Binance shared information with Rosfinmonitoring about funds raised by late Russian opposition leader Alexei Navalny's network.

+In March 2023, the exchange banned Russian residents from buying euros and dollars through its p2p service.
+In turn, European users lost the ability to buy rubles.
+In September 2023, Binance announced it was leaving Russia and selling its business to the CommEX platform, which had been launched the previous week.
+Binance accounts of Russian users were able to transfer to the new platform until March 2024.
+CommEX shut down on 10 May 2024.
-On 27 May 2022, Binance announced the registration of its legal entity in Italy, and has plans of opening offices and expanding the local team in the area.
-CEO Changpeng Zhao also shared information regarding Binance's registration with France's market regulator.
-The company is also seeking registration in more European countries, such as Switzerland, Sweden, Spain, Netherlands, Portugal and Austria.

-On 13 June 2022 Binance announced that users would, for an unspecified period of time, be unable to withdraw their funds held in Bitcoin, as the value of cryptocurrencies suffered serious declines.
-Two hours after that announcement, Bitcoin withdrawals were allowed to resume.
+On 27 May 2022, Binance announced the registration of its legal entity in Italy and plans to open offices in the country.
+At the time, the company was also seeking registration in more European countries, such as Switzerland, Sweden, Spain, Netherlands, Portugal, and Austria.
+Binance registered to operate in Spain in July 2022, and in Sweden in January 2023.
+On 13 June 2022, Binance announced that for an unspecified period of time users would not be unable to withdraw their funds held in bitcoin, as the value of cryptocurrencies suffered serious declines.
+Bitcoin withdrawals were allowed to resume later the same day.